JamieBort/Learning-Directory/Git/security/README.md

 ## Purpose

-This directory houses information about security in Git.
+This directory houses information about Git security.

 ## Best practices sensitive files to keep secure